§ furqan-lint v1.0.0·al-Basirah · Honest by Construction

-Code that promises more than it can deliver, refused at compile time.
+Code that promises more than it can deliver, refused at check time.

-Furqan is a programming-language type-checker.
+furqan-lint is a static checker for Python, Rust, and Go.
 It rejects function shapes whose signature is wider than what the body can honestly return.
-The discipline is static, syntactic, deterministic, and runs in milliseconds with no model in the loop.
+The discipline is syntactic, deterministic, runs in milliseconds with no model in the loop, and -- as of v1.0.0 -- attests its own release.

 § Thesis

-A meaningful fraction of code-level "AI hallucination" has the same shape as a long-known software defect: a function declares it returns a complete answer about an input the program cannot fully process.
-Furqan makes that shape structurally uncompilable.
+A meaningful fraction of code-level "AI hallucination" has the same shape as a long-known software defect: a function declares it returns a complete answer about an input the program cannot fully process. furqan-lint makes that shape structurally rejectable on existing Python, Rust, and Go code -- no language migration required.

 § Install